-There are two reasons, intertwined due to history and tradition, peasant, church and military.
+There are two reasons, history and tradition intertwined, linked to traditional culture, church and military.
 There’s a holiday atmosphere to this day, re-established in 1992 and the flags are out in towns and cities.

 Reason one: Mother of the harvest

 This is an ancient tradition dating back to the 6th century, the oldest Marian feast day in the Catholic Church.
 Legend has it that the apostles on opening the Virgin Mary’s grave after her death, found fresh flowers and herbs instead of a body.

 The church feast is known as the Assumption of the Virgin Mary as it was presumed her body and soul had gone straight to heaven.

 On this day Poles take wreaths and herbs to church for a service where these herbs are blessed.
 As they coincide with the end of the harvest, corn and other grains are plaited with flowers and herbs.
 These are left in the home or taken to farm animals, tucking them into barns and stables to ensure the health of the animals.